top of page

 Marine Biology

 Lara was born in Pietrasanta, a small town in Tuscany (Italy) but grew up in northern Italy where she was surrounded by nature.
 This is where she developed her passion for living organisms and natural sciences.
 She completed her Bachelor’s degree in Natural Science from the University of Milan.
 Although the city was far from the sea, she spent as much time as possible by the sea.
-At Stockholm University she has joined the lab for a project on walking and swimming biomechanics of Sargassum fish.
+She has joined the lab for a project on walking and swimming biomechanics of Sargassum fish.
 During her free time, she loves swimming, hiking, and chatting with friends.

 lara varchetta.jpg